-Stakeholder support for transparency and predictability shaped our more preferable draft rule
+Stakeholder support for transparency and predictability shaped our final rule

-- Stakeholders supported a mechanism to enable the AER to facilitate the sharing of concessional finance benefits with consumers, as agreed between the GFB and NSP.
-The rule change request proposed that the NSP be responsible for notifying and providing information to the AER on the concessional finance benefits to be shared with consumers and that the AER consult with the GFB to confirm the intent to share benefits. - Stakeholders were divided on how the AER should confirm the intent to share the benefits of concessional finance with consumers. - We consider that our more preferable draft rule strikes an appropriate balance between transparent and predictable provision of information to the AER in the form of the agreement signed by the GFB and NSP that detail the sharing of concessional finance benefits with consumers including the agreed value and mechanism, while also empowering the AER to consult with the relevant NSP and GFB and to ask for the information that it needs to facilitate the sharing of benefits. - A number of stakeholders proposed expanding the scope of the rule change to the distribution network, in addition to transmission, in order to give effect to the intent of the rule change and concessional finance programs including the Rewiring the Nation fund. - Our more preferable rule applies to distribution NSPs, as well as transmission NSPs, and better advances the NEO as it promotes outcomes for consumers through providing clarity and transparency in regulatory arrangements that will enable market participants and investors to make efficient investment decisions. with the benefits also shared with consumers.
+- Stakeholders generally supported our draft rule determination including a mechanism to enable the AER to facilitate the sharing of concessional finance benefits with consumers, as agreed between the GFB and NSP. - In response to our draft rule determination, some stakeholders suggested several improvements to the implementation of the draft rule.
+The Clean Energy Finance Corporation (CEFC) suggested that the rule should allow for variations or cancellations of concessional finance benefits to be passed through to consumers.
+Energy Networks Australia (ENA) suggested that the rule should allow for agreements that have a methodology rather than a specific amount to be passed through to consumers.
+TasNetworks suggested that a true-up mechanism could be used to account for the difference in the expected and actual benefits given through concessional finance. - Our final rule provides for transparent and predictable provision of information to the AER in the form of the agreement signed by the GFB and NSP that details how concessional finance benefits are to be shared with consumers, including the agreed methodology or value and mechanism.
+It also empowers the AER to consult with the relevant NSP and GFB and to ask for the information that it needs to facilitate the sharing of benefits.
+Our final rule allows for prospective variations to the concessional finance benefits where agreed between the NSP and GFB, and facilitates a process for annual variations based on a methodology that calculates the value of the benefits to be shared with consumers.
+Our final rule also clarifies that a formula or methodology can be used in the concessional finance agreement to calculate the value of the benefits to be shared with consumers.
+This would be mechanistic and not require discretion to be exercised. - Our final rule applies to distribution NSPs,4 as well as transmission NSPs, and better advances the NEO as it promotes outcomes for consumers through providing clarity and transparency in regulatory arrangements that will enable market participants and investors to make efficient investment decisions.5

-The Commission considers the more preferable draft rule to be in the longterm interests of consumers
+The Commission considers the final rule to be in the long-term interests of consumers

-- The Commission has considered the NEO and the issues raised in the rule change request and assessed the draft rule against four assessment criteria outlined below.
-We gathered stakeholder feedback and undertook regulatory impact analysis in relation to these criteria. - The more preferable draft rule would contribute to achieving the NEO by: - Improving outcomes for consumers the draft rule, assessed against our assessment criteria 'outcomes for consumers', would deliver benefits to consumers by facilitating lower costs from the provision of concessional finance. - Providing a transparent and predictable framework consistent with our assessment criteria 'principles of good regulatory practice' the draft rule provides for a simple and transparent mechanism that would provide NSPs, GFBs, and other parties with certainty about what information the AER requires to facilitate the sharing of concessional finance benefits with consumers.
+- The Commission has considered the NEO6 and the issues raised in the rule change request and assessed the final rule against four assessment criteria outlined below.
+We gathered stakeholder feedback and undertook regulatory impact analysis in relation to these criteria. - 13 The final rule will contribute to achieving the NEO by: - Improving outcomes for consumers the final rule, assessed against our assessment criteria 'outcomes for consumers', will deliver benefits to consumers by facilitating lower costs from the provision of concessional finance. - Providing a transparent and predictable framework consistent with our assessment criteria 'principles of good regulatory practice' the final rule provides for a simple and transparent mechanism that will provide NSPs, GFBs, and other parties with certainty about what information the AER7 requires to facilitate the sharing of concessional finance benefits with consumers.